 Severe infection.
 IBS can develop after a severe bout of diarrhea (gastroenteritis) caused by bacteria or a virus.
 IBS might also be associated with a surplus of bacteria in the intestines (bacterial overgrowth).

-Changes in bacteria in the gut (microflora).
+Changes in gut bacteria (microflora).
 Microflora are the "good" bacteria that reside in the intestines and play a key role in health.
 Research indicates that microflora in people with IBS might differ from microflora in healthy people.

 Read our full piece on IBS causes here

 High-gas foods such as broccoli stems (the heads are good!), cauliflower, cabbage, and beans

 Chewing gum or drinking liquids through a straw.
 Why?
 Both of which can lead to swallowing air, which causes more gas